History of Inuit clothing: European contact

 Due to a lack of records, it is difficult to pin down the earliest point of contact between Europeans and the Inuit.
 The Norse had colonies in Greenland from 986 to around 1410, and the Thule began migrating there from North America as early as 800; contact between the groups is believed to have occurred after 1150.
 Historical records and archaeology indicate that the groups traded as well as fought, and that the Norse did not appear to adopt garments or hunting techniques from the Inuit, who they called skrælings.

 Europeans had little contact with the Inuit in the following centuries.
 Occasionally, sailors would kidnap Inuit from what is now Labrador and bring them to Europe to be exhibited and studied.
 The Europeans conducting these exhibitions sometimes produced images and written records of their captives, particularly their clothing.
-The earliest known European depictions of living Inuit were advertising broadsides printed in Germany in 1567, which depict an anonymous Inuit woman and her child who had been kidnapped from Labrador in 1566.
+The earliest known European depictions of living Inuit were advertising broadsides printed in Germany in 1567, which depict an anonymous Inuk woman and her child who had been kidnapped from Labrador in 1566.

 The first real expansion of contact with the Inuit was prompted by the voyages of Martin Frobisher, who from 1576 to 1578 made several attempts to seek the Northwest Passage in the North American Arctic, necessitating contact with the Inuit.
 Subsequently, hundreds of European ships arrived to hunt seals and whales, trade with the Inuit, and continue the search for the Northwest Passage.
 Europeans continued to document the details of Inuit clothing during this time, producing the first detailed visual records of Inuit garments.
 The clothing styles they depict are largely consistent throughout the centuries.
 For example, Issenman notes that the 1567 broadsides are consistent with a 1654 painting depicting Kalaallit Inuit in traditional skin clothing.
 In turn, the Kalaallit clothing in that image is similar to that found with the bodies at Qilakitsoq.